Appendix B.1 - Allowing Space for Not-Knowing: What My Journal Teaches Me, Part 1

 For the purposes of the present study, which was to experience the processes of naturalistic inquiry, I limited myself to five hours of fieldnote making for each journal.
 This resulted in covering six pages of the 1985 journal and four pages of the 1989 journal.
 I quantified some contrasts of the two journals by tabulating such things as numbers of long entries and numbers of pages filled for the fall semester of the two years.

 Domain analysis (Spradley, 1980) was the first analysis I did.
-This procedure involves looking for items in the fieldnotes which fit within a particular semantic relationships.
+This procedure involves looking for items in the fieldnotes which fit within a particular semantic relationship.
 I started with Spradley’s relationship of “Strict Inclusion” (p.
 93), i.e., something that is a kind of something else (X is a kind of Y).
 I noticed in the first entry in 1985 how vague the descriptions of the events were.
 So my first domain became “X is a kind of vague description.”
 I listed about six included terms (the X’s), such as “good discussion,” “smooth day,” and “they.”
-I again looked at Spradley’s list of relationships and realized t`at the included terms were more “examples” than “kinds of” vague descriptions, so I changed the heading for the semantic relationship to Examples (X is an example of Y).
+I again looked at Spradley’s list of relationships and realized that the included terms were more “examples” than “kinds of” vague descriptions, so I changed the heading for the semantic relationship to Examples (X is an example of Y).

-Table II: Semantic Relationships used in Domain Analysis
+Sample Semantic Relationships used in Domain Analysis

 1X is an attribute of my role as a teacher of reading.

-2X is an attribute of my theory of teaching reading made manifest
+2X is an attribute of my theory of teaching reading made manifest.

-3X is a kind of participant written about in the journal
+3X is a kind of participant written about in the journal.

-4X is a way to collaborate
+4X is a way to collaborate.

 5X is an example of something I wish I’d done at the time